Collared Greens clothing to open in Charleston as another shop closes; 3 dining spots on way

 Collared Greens will be open 10 a.m.-6 p.m. each day.

-A store clerk said sales relied heavily on the tourist trade and have been down nearly 40 percent.
-Everything in the shop is marked down 50 percent.

-The retailer has other locations in Fernandina Beach, north of Jacksonville, Fla., and Raleigh, N.C.
+The retailer has other locations in Fernandina Beach, north of Jacksonville, Fla., and Raleigh.
 They will remain open.

 What's cooking?